equinor/mad-expo-core/README.md

 # mad-expo-core

 # Background
-This package contains core functionality for development of Equinors Mobile Applications such as authentication, feedback and typography.
+This package contains core functionality for development of Equinors Mobile Applications like authentication, feedback and typography.
 This package is used by our [React Native Expo template](https://github.com/equinor/mad-react-native-expo-template).

 # Links
 - :inbox_tray: [Bug and feature tracker](https://github.com/equinor/mad-expo-core/projects/1)

+# Availability
+Currently you can only find this package on GitHub.

 # Prerequisites
 To be able to use this package you need to have `expo-cli` installed.
 Follow the [installation guide](https://docs.expo.dev/get-started/installation).